IIITLucknowSWEngg/CSITTeam012/Assignment 02/Test.md

 ### Scenario 1: Configure and Test API Endpoints

 #### Description:
-Test the tools provided in the dashboard for configuring and testing API endpoints, such as sandbox environments for payment gateways.
+Test the tools provided in the dashboard for configuring and testing API endpoints, such as for payment gateways.

 ---